shuozhixu/academicwriting/README.md

 - [Learn LaTeX in 30 minutes](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes)
 - [The Not So Short Introduction to LaTeX 2&epsilon;](http://ctan.math.washington.edu/tex-archive/info/lshort/english/lshort-letter.pdf)

-# Selecting a journal
+# Article type and journal selection

+There are two [main types of academic papers](https://www.springer.com/gp/authors-editors/authorandreviewertutorials/writing-a-journal-manuscript/types-of-journal-articles/10285504): research articles and review articles.
+The former report original research while the latter provide a summary of research on a certain topic and perspective on where the field is heading.
+Some journals publish research articles only, some review articles only, some both.

+## Research article

-There are two main types of scientific papers: full length articles and letters.
+Depending on the length, there are two main types of research articles: full length articles and letters.

 A full length article consists of five main parts, each of which has a heading: Introduction, Methods, Results, Discussion, and Conclusion.
 However, this is not necessarily the order in which these sections appear in a paper because some journals, e.g., [_npj Computational Materials_](https://www.nature.com/npjcompumats), want you to put the Methods section at the end.
 Letters usually do not have any heading, but the structure is largely the same.
 Some letters, e.g., [_Nature_](https://www.nature.com/nature/for-authors/formatting-guide), want you to have a section with heading Methods at the end of the text.

 Some journals publish full length article only, some letters only, some both.
+In some journals, e.g., [_Physical Review Materials_](https://journals.aps.org/prmaterials/authors), the letter-size paper is called Rapid Communication.
 To find out more about a jouranl, read the recently published work in it.
 Also read their instructions carefully.
 Below are some examples:

 - [_Science_](https://www.sciencemag.org/authors/science-information-authors)
 - [_Nature_](https://www.nature.com/nature/for-authors)